 In the orchestral suite Ouvertüre des nations anciens et modernes, Georg Philippe Telemann – an astonishingly prolific and versatile composer – demonstrated the contrasts between contemporary and past styles of music in the ‘German’, ‘Swedish’ and ‘Danish’ idioms.
 Telemann’s approach to his des nations anciens et modernes illustrates his unique ability to educate and entertain the listener, with music that has a keen awareness of national style and musical history.
 When writing programme notes about music ancient or modern, I try a similar approach, combining biographical and historical insight with a thorough examination of musical style and structure.

-In 2017 I am writing notes for many programmes in Chamber Music New Zealand’s Kaleidoscopes 2017 series: Ensemble Paladino, Masaaki Suzuki and Julliard 415, Kathryn Stott and NZSQ, Kuijken Quartet, Takacs Quartet, and Houstoun & Hristova.
+In 2017 I provided notes for many programmes in Chamber Music New Zealand’s Kaleidoscopes 2017 series: Ensemble Paladino, Masaaki Suzuki and Julliard 415, Kathryn Stott and NZSQ, Kuijken Quartet, Takacs Quartet, and Houstoun & Hristova.

-It has also been a great pleasure to provide notes for several recent concerts by Opus Orchestra, including Mozart through Russian Eyes, and Legends of Leipzig.
-In addition, I’m still involved with London Handel Festival and The Bach Players, keeping up connections with organisations in the UK.
+It has also been a great pleasure to provide notes for several recent concerts by the Waikato-based Opus Orchestra, including Mozart through Russian Eyes, and Legends of Leipzig.
+In addition, I remain involved with London Handel Festival and The Bach Players, maintaining connections with organisations in the UK.

-Some exciting recent commissions include notes for two programmes for the Faust Quartet‘s tour for Chamber Music New Zealand and their performances with Dimitri Ashkenazy, notes for The Bach Players’ concerts ‘The Seasons’, ‘Laments for Passiontide’, ‘A Musical Offering’ and ‘Stabat Mater’.
-My notes for the subscription series at the Jacqueline du Pré Music Building include performances by Krzysztof Chorzelski (viola) & Maciej Grzybowski (piano), the Belcea String Quartet, Steven Isserlis (cello), Jonathan Powell (piano), Mahan Esfahani (harpsichord), and the Fitzwilliam String Quartet.
+Some recent commissions include notes for two programmes for The Little Baroque Company, and the Bach Players’ concerts ‘The Seasons’, ‘Laments for Passiontide’, ‘A Musical Offering’ and ‘Stabat Mater’.
+My notes for the subscription series at the Jacqueline du Pré Music Building include performances by Krzysztof Chorzelski (viola) & Maciej Grzybowski (piano), the Belcea String Quartet, Steven Isserlis (cello), Jonathan Powell (piano), Mahan Esfahani (harpsichord), Jonathan Biss (piano) and the Fitzwilliam String Quartet.

 Sample Programme Note